Worship With Us Online! Join us now in worship online!

 Topic: Gospel Lectionary Readings for worship

 Come on FRIDAY mornings!
-Bring your own coffee and treats along with your BIBLE.
+Bring your own coffee along with your BIBLE.
 The focus is on the Lectionary Lessons for the upcoming weekend.
 Come join the discussion.
 Everyone is welcome!
 No prior experience is needed.
 Each week the study relates to the Scripture lessons for Sunday’s worship.
 Drop by and learn what’s behind the message on Sunday.

 Facilitator: Roger Bauser